 Rating and Valuation

-Katie delivered a joint paper with Jacqueline Lean at the Landmark Chambers’ Annual Rating Conferences in 2016 and is due to present a talk on ‘Non-Domestic rate: a beginners guide hot topic/ key recent cases’
+Katie delivered a joint paper with Jacqueline Lean at the Landmark Chambers’ Annual Rating Conferences in 2016 and is due to present a talk on ‘Non-Domestic rate: a beginners guide hot topic/ key recent cases.’

 Planning and Environment

-Katie also has experience of compulsory purchase and was recently instructed as a junior to David Elvin QC in a leading Court of Appeal decision concerning the assessment of compensation for an electricity wayleave including loss of value of a contract for the sale of land in respect of which a condition of completion could not be met due to the grant of a wayleave (Arnold White Estates Ltd v National Grid Electricity Transmissions Plc EWCA Civ 216)
+Katie also has experience of compulsory purchase and appeared as a junior to David Elvin QC in a leading Court of Appeal decision concerning the assessment of compensation for an electricity wayleave including loss of value of a contract for the sale of land in respect of which a condition of completion could not be met due to the grant of a wayleave (Arnold White Estates Ltd v National Grid Electricity Transmissions Plc EWCA Civ 216)

 Katie graduated with an LLB European (Hons first class) from the University of Exeter and a Master en Droit Européen (first class) from the University of Rennes in 2008.
 Katie was awarded the AP Langlois Prize, the prize for French and German Law and the Paul Heim Prize in 2008.